siberoloji/siberoloji.github.io/content/en/docs/HTML/2024-10-27-ultimate-guide-about-a-tagstructure-and-usage.md

-You can style different states of the `&lt;a&gt;` tag, such as hover, active, and visited.
+You can style different states of the `<a>` tag, such as hover, active, and visited.

 ```bash